forbes-group/mmfutils/Notes.md

 make shell
 pdm add uncertainties
 pdm add -G test pytest-cov
-pdm add -G docs sphinx
+pdm add -G doc sphinx
 pdm add --dev ipython
 make lock
 ...
 ```

 In addition to the development dependencies specified in `[tool.pdm.dev-dependencies]`,
-one should generally include the `test` and `docs` extras.
+one should generally include the `test` and `doc` extras.
 For our work, we also often
 use the following:

 * `perf`: Tools for high-performance computing that might be difficult to install, so we